811 Before You Dig!

 NOTE: Most cities, counties and utility companies do not locate private utilities.
 These include water and sewer lines from the meter to the house and lines running from the home to an outside building.

-If utility marks run through your project area, you'll need to take precautions when digging.
+The flags and paint show you the approximate location of underground utilties and some are buried just inches from the surface.
+If those marks run through your project area, take extra precautions when digging.
 You may even want to consider moving your project.
-If not, treat the marks as approximate and remember that some lines are buried less than five inches.
 Each buried utility also has a 24-inch tolerance zone around its outer edge.
 The safest thing to do is hand dig to expose the utility to avoid damaging it with mechanized equipment.

 Life saving marks